Master of Science - Health Informatics

 The Master of Science in Health Informatics degree prepares graduates for a variety of roles in healthcare organizations that specifically deal with health information technology as it supports patient care.
 Employment settings include hospitals, other health care facilities, medical group practices, health technology firms, electronic health systems vendors, health analytics firms, and educational institutions.

-The curriculum, offered in an online format, is designed to build on an undergraduate foundation in health care management and/or health care technology.
-The curriculum contains a challenging health informatics core with additional electives forming two tracks: information technology or health care services track.
-Students also have the option of pursuing a Master of Science in Health Informatics with Specialization in Data Science degree.
-Students in this degree will take a set of four courses in data science, as designated below, in order to complete their degrees.
+The curriculum contains a challenging health informatics core with additional electives forming two tracks: information systems or data sciences.
 The health informatics curriculum makes extensive use of case studies and applied projects.
 Courses are designed to advance the implementation and use of health care technology to assist clinical decision support and clinical performance management, and improve patient care.

 The MS in Health Informatics program outcomes are as follows: